EasifyDev/easify-wc-plugin-v4.x/readme.txt

 8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

 == Changelog ==
+= 4.39 =
+* Fixed issue when guest customers checkout on a second site with a Unique Id set.
 = 4.38 =
 * Tested up to WordPress 6.6.2.
 = 4.37 =